R-77: Design description

 For the first forty years, the aerodynamics combined vestigial cruciform wings with grid fins used as tail control surfaces (similar devices are used on the OTR-23 Oka, and USAF uses them on MOAB).
 The flow separation which occurs at high angles of attack enhances its turning ability, giving the missile a maximum turn rate of up to 150° per second.
 However, the grid fins also increase drag and radar cross section.
 Updated variants of the R-77, such as the izdeliye 180 that is destined for the Sukhoi Su-57, will use conventional fins instead.

 The missile uses a multi-function doppler-monopulse active radar seeker developed by OAO Agat.
 The radar features two modes of operation, over short distances, the missile will launch in an active "fire-and-forget" mode.
 Over longer distances the missile is controlled by an inertial guidance auto pilot with occasional encoded data link updates from the launch aircraft's radar on changes in spatial position or G of the target.
 As the missile comes within 20 km of its target, the missile switches to its active radar mode.
 The host radar system maintains computed target information in case the target breaks the missile's lock-on.

 Operational history

-At the beginning of February 2016, four Su-35S were deployed to Syria as part of the Russian aerial expeditionary force to the country.
-Tasked with air to air duties, the Su-35S were extensively documented while armed with a couple of R-77 missiles, between IR seeking R-27T under the inner pylons and R-73 under the outer ones.
+At the beginning of February 2016, four Su-35S were deployed to Syria.

+Since the 2022 Invasion of Ukraine, Russia has been using R-77-1s in Su-35s, Su-30SMs to shoot down Ukrainian jets, which outranged all Ukrainian missiles.
+In July 2025, The War Zone reported that R-77M appeared to have made it operational debut in Ukraine following the wreckage of the missile and pictures taken on Su-35S showing the pylons equipped with R-77M, R-74M and 2 SAP-518M wingtip pods that form part of the Khibiny-M ECM system.